sindresorhus/sindresorhus.github.com/data/apps/dato.md

 #### My Google Calendar does not update in Dato

 You might have to re-authenticate your Google account.
-Open the Calendar app, open “Preferences”, go to the “Accounts” tab, and try to remove and re-add the Google account.
+Open the Calendar app's settings, go to the “Accounts” pane, and try to remove and re-add the Google account.

 #### Can I show UTC time in the menu bar?

 Yes

-1. Open the Dato preferences
+1. Open the Dato settings
 1. Go to the “Time Zones” pane
 1. Click the plus button
 1. Write “utc”